What Is Apache OFBiz? Open Source ERP Framework Guide

 5. Build and Test Integrations

-OFBiz implementations often require integrations with payment gateways, shipping providers, marketplaces, storefronts, accounting tools, warehouse systems, or third-party APIs.
+Connect the ERP setup with payment gateways, shipping providers, marketplaces, storefronts, accounting tools, warehouse systems, or third-party APIs.

 6. Secure and Maintain the System